laravel-enso/activity-log/README.md

 - events are presented in an useful manner
 - allows the filtering of data depending on a date interval, the roles of the users, the users or the type of events
 - supports create, update, delete and custom event types
-- the models whose changes need to represented, need only to use the `LogActivity` trait.
+- the models whose changes need to represented, need only to use the `LogsActivity` trait.
 Optionally, you may set additional configuration attributes on the model to further fine tune the way data is logged/represented.

 ### Configuration & Usage